the-t-in-rtf/fluid-handlebars/README.md

 A helper library to assist in pulling in handlebars content both on the server and client side.
-Provides two helper functions (see ["functions"](#Functions) below).
+Provides a handful of helper functions (see ["functions"](#Functions) below).

 # Server-side installation instructions